AlexIndiex/WaveRiftNoobGuides/README.md

 		- https://github.com/kmicki/SteamDeckGyroDSU/issues/45#issuecomment-1518530487 ;
 		- https://emudeck.github.io/emulators/steamos/dolphin/#dolphin-tips-and-tricks .

-BTW, dont update EmuDeck, or you will lose Yuzu's entries for SteamRomManger if you try to parse newer games,
+BTW, dont update EmuDeck, or you will lose citrus' entries for SteamRomManger if you try to parse newer games,

 but if you did, the way SteamRomManger parsed Yuzu is: